 In older athletes, the most common cause is

-Occasionally, hypertrophic cardiomyopathy Hypertrophic Cardiomyopathy Hypertrophic cardiomyopathy includes a group of heart disorders in which the walls of the ventricles (the two lower chambers of the heart) thicken (hypertrophy) and become stiff.
-Most cases... read more or heart valve disease Overview of Heart Valve Disorders Heart valves regulate the flow of blood through the heart's four chambers—two small, round upper chambers (atria) and two larger, cone-shaped lower chambers (ventricles).
+Occasionally, hypertrophic cardiomyopathy Hypertrophic Cardiomyopathy Hypertrophic cardiomyopathy includes a group of heart disorders in which the walls of the ventricles (the 2 lower chambers of the heart) thicken (hypertrophy) and become stiff.
+Most cases of... read more or heart valve disease Overview of Heart Valve Disorders Heart valves regulate the flow of blood through the heart's four chambers—two small, round upper chambers (atria) and two larger, cone-shaped lower chambers (ventricles).
 Each ventricle has... read more is a cause.

 People are commonly screened by their doctor before starting an exercise program Starting an Exercise Program People should consult their doctor before beginning competitive sports or an exercise program.
 Doctors ask about known medical disorders in the person and family members and about symptoms the... read more .
 Doctors screen people who have medical disorders and also those who do not think they have any medical disorders.
 People without known medical disorders should typically be checked because some serious disorders do not cause problems until people exercise.
 People in the United States are reevaluated every 2 years (if high school age) or every 4 years (if college age or older).
 In Europe, screening is repeated every 2 years no matter what the athlete's age.